Skip to Main Content

 After searching Issues & Controversies, I recommend exploring Opposing Viewpoints.
 This is another controversial issues database.
 Its resources include statistics, news stories, scholarly journal articles, and viewpoint arguments on a wide variety of current issues.

-How to Search In Depth
+How to Search the Library's Discovery Tool

 MLA Documentation

-How to Cite Your Sources
+How to Cite Your Sources in MLA

 You must cite your sources according to the MLA style of documentation.